annotation/text-fabric/docs/Api/Computed.md

     Normally, you do not use this data, but since it is there, it might be valuable, so we have made it accessible in the `C`-api, which we document here.

+??? explanation "Pre-computed data storage"
+    Pre-computed data is stored in cache directories in a directory `.tf` inside the directory where the `otype` feature is encountered.

+    After precomputation the result is pickled and gzipped and written to a `.tfx` file with the same name as the name of the feature.
+This is done for nromal features and pre-computed features likewise.

+    After version 7.7.7 version the memory footprint of some precomputed features has been reduced.
+Because the precomputed features on disk are exact replicas of the precomputed features in RAM, older precomputed data does not work with versions of TF after 7.7.7.

+    But from that version onwards, there is a parameter, `PACK_VERSION` that indicates the version of the packing algorithm.
+Precomputed data is not stored directly in the `.tf` cache directory, but in the `.tf/{PACK_VERSION}` directory.

+    There is a  utility,
+    [`clean()`](Misc.md#clearing-the-cache) that removes all outdated generated data from your `~/text-fabric-data` directory, and optionally from your `~/github` directory.

 ??? abstract "Call() aka AllComputeds()"
     ```python
     Call()